vinayak-mehta/present/README.md

 Some controls:

 - Quit: `q`
-- Previous slide: `b`, Left arrow
+- Previous slide: `b`, Left arrow, Page Up
-- Next slide: `n`, Space bar, Right arrow
+- Next slide: `n`, Space bar, Right arrow, Page Down

 At the end, you can press `r` to restart the presentation.